rahulmalodhe/modernPortfolio/README.md

 👉 **3D Elements**:  Interactive 3D design elements, such as a GitHub-style globe and card hover effects, adding depth and engagement.

-👉 **Testimonials**: Dynamic testimonials area with scrolling or animated content for enhanced engagement.

 👉 **Work Experience**: Prominent display of professional background for emphasis and credibility.

 👉 **Canvas Effect**: Innovative use of HTML5 canvas to create visually striking effects in the "approaches" section.

 👉 **Responsiveness**: Seamless adaptability across all devices, ensuring optimal viewing experience for every user.

 and many more, including code architecture and reusability

 ## <a name="quick-start">🤸 Quick Start</a>